Post Fiat: Auditable, Model-Assisted Validator-List Publication for XRPL-Derived Networks

 Stanford’s 2025 AI Index reports that GPT-3.5-equivalent inference costs fell by more than 280× between late 2022 and late 2024, with the gap between closed-weight and open-weight models narrowing sharply.[14]
 Epoch AI reports rapid fixed-performance inference price declines across task categories.[15]

 Validator-list scoring has a structural economic advantage over most AI workloads: it runs a few times per month, not continuously.
 This makes serverless GPU infrastructure — where costs accrue only during active inference and scale to zero between rounds — a natural fit.
-The foundation’s Phase 0 validation costs approximately $0.38 per scoring round on a serverless H200.
-For Phase 2 shadow verification, falling inference costs mean validators will increasingly be able to rerun scoring locally without datacenter-grade infrastructure.
+For Phase 2 shadow verification, falling inference costs mean validators will increasingly be able to rerun scoring locally or on rented single-GPU infrastructure without maintaining a permanent datacenter-grade inference cluster.

 11.3 Validator incentives